Full spectrum vs. broad spectrum CBD oil derived from hemp plants.

 How CBD is extracted from the hemp plant plays a big role in the final product's purity and quality.
 While there are several methods, CO2 extraction is widely considered the gold standard.
 This process uses pressurized carbon dioxide to pull CBD and other cannabinoids from the plant material without using harsh chemical solvents.
 The result is a cleaner, more potent, and safer product.
 Brands that use CO2 extraction are typically proud of it and will mention it on their website or packaging.
 It’s a strong indicator that the company invests in quality.

-How to Store Your CBD Properly
+The Right Way to Store Your CBD

 Once you’ve found a great product, you’ll want to keep it that way.
 Proper storage is essential for maintaining the potency and extending the shelf life of your CBD.
 Cannabinoids can degrade when exposed to heat, light, and air.
 To protect your investment, store your CBD products in a cool, dark, and dry place, like a pantry or medicine cabinet.
 Avoid leaving them in your car or on a sunny windowsill.
 Taking this simple step ensures that your products, like THC for sleep, remain effective from the first dose to the last.